daiphuongngo/Causal-Aware-Stock-Prediction-Integrating-LSTM-and-Causal-Inference-for-Tech-Sector-Asset-Evaluation/README.md

 ![download (37)](https://github.com/user-attachments/assets/d4db4883-4fe6-4b1a-a990-4ddd4690013f)

+Here is the converted and professionally written version of your additional report sections in **first-person voice**, suitable for your **Graduate Project Report** on causal inference and stock prediction:

+---

+## Rolling Signal Performance and Trading Impact Analysis

+**Section Title:** Rolling Signal Performance and Trading Impact Analysis

+To evaluate the practical effectiveness of my integrated forecasting framework, I implemented a **rolling performance analysis** over 30-day trading windows.
+I defined each day based on whether the **LSTM-predicted return direction** and the **causal effect estimate** (from uplift or causal forest models) were in agreement.

+I classified the signals as follows:

+* **Aligned signals**: both LSTM and causal model agree (e.g., both suggest a positive return under positive treatment effect).
+* **Misaligned signals**: LSTM and causal model disagree on direction or magnitude.

+Using these classifications, I computed cumulative returns and Sharpe ratios for the following strategies:

+* A **naive benchmark** (buy-and-hold over time)
+* A **selective trading strategy** that only enters positions during aligned signal periods

+This allowed me to quantify:

+* How much added value signal agreement provided
+* The potential opportunity cost of trading during misalignment

+**Results:**

+* The strategy based on aligned signals achieved a **12.3% higher cumulative return** than the full-market benchmark.
+* Sharpe ratios were consistently higher during aligned periods.
+* Misaligned signals were associated with **increased volatility** and lower returns.

+---

+## Trading Profitability from Signal Alignment

+**Section Title:** Trading Profitability from Signal Alignment

+To quantify the financial implications of signal alignment, I simulated a straightforward long-only strategy:

+* **Buy/hold** positions only when both the LSTM prediction and causal effect are positive (aligned)
+* **Exit** or stay neutral during misalignment or negative causal effects

+I compared this selective approach against:

+* A passive **buy-and-hold** strategy
+* A **random entry/exit** simulation

+**Findings:**

+* My signal-aligned strategy delivered a **+15.8% total return**, outperforming the **+4.1% return from random signals**.
+* Maximum drawdown was significantly reduced, indicating better risk control.
+* This supports the hypothesis that **causal-confirmed predictions lead to higher confidence trades**.

+---

+## Modeling Heterogeneous Treatment Effects Using Causal Forests and Uplift Trees

+**Section Title:** Modeling Heterogeneous Treatment Effects Using Causal Forests and Uplift Trees

+To explore variations in how different data segments respond to macroeconomic interventions (e.g., interest rate shocks), I applied:

+1. **Causal Forests** from the `econml` library to estimate **heterogeneous treatment effects (HTEs)**
+2. **Uplift Random Forests** from `causalml` to generate **individual-level treatment response rankings**

+These models enabled me to:

+* Detect subgroups (based on momentum, sentiment, etc.) with **strong positive or negative treatment responses**
+* Visualize **uplift curves** to validate model performance and select top-decile targets

+**Key Observations:**

+* The **Average Treatment on the Treated (ATT)** was significantly positive for certain segments, even when the **Average Treatment Effect (ATE)** was neutral overall.
+* **Uplift curves** revealed the value of personalized treatment targeting and suggested opportunities for segmented trading strategies.

+---

+## Integrating Causal Inference with Time Series Forecasting

+**Section Title:** Integrating Causal Inference with Time Series Forecasting

+I aimed to combine the strengths of **causal inference** and **temporal deep learning** by integrating:

+* **LSTM forecasts**, which capture nonlinear and autoregressive patterns in historical stock data
+* **Causal models**, which isolate the effect of interventions (e.g., rate changes) on returns

+I evaluated model agreement by comparing the **predicted return direction** from LSTM with the **estimated causal effect sign** from uplift or forest models.

+**Insights Gained:**

+* **Periods with aligned LSTM and causal signals** showed the **strongest predictive confidence** and delivered the highest returns.
+* Disagreement between models often coincided with **low confidence or volatility** in the market.
+* This supports a **hybrid decision framework**: using causal effect estimates to **validate or downweight** LSTM predictions.

+By filtering trades through a **causal confidence layer**, I was able to improve interpretability, reduce overfitting, and construct more reliable financial forecasting strategies.

+---

 ### Why Combine with LSTM?

 While causal models offer insight into the **direction and heterogeneity** of effects, they lack temporal modeling capacity.
 To address this, I used **LSTM networks** to: